 Prior to the launch of the Theme Engine, it was only possible to modify HTML and CSS in the header and footer section of the Customer Portal.
 You could modify things like color, size, and font but nothing more.

 Now merchants with budget, access to a front-end developer, and a desire to provide customers with a more robust subscription management tool can build a fully-customized Customer Portal using the Theme Engine.

 For more information on why you may want to upgrade including diving into potential increases in average order value, lifetime value, retention, and more crucial key performance indicators, read more here.

-The default Customer Portal theme includes pre-built pages for customers to review and manage their subscription products, add new or cancel existing subscriptions, as well as options to view order history, update their address and payment info, and change the delivery schedule.
+The default Customer Portal includes pre-built pages for customers to review and manage their subscription products.
+Each page allows for different actions like: add new or cancel existing subscriptions, view order history, update address and payment info, and change the delivery schedule.

-LOLA sells organic feminine hygiene products on subscription.
-Their agency developed a robust edit subscription screen for customers, who now have the ability not only to update their shipping address and payment details, but also to modify their preferred delivery frequency and product SKU -- all on a single screen.
+LOLA developed a robust edit subscription screen for customers, who now have the ability not only to update their shipping address and payment details, but also to modify their preferred delivery frequency and product SKU -- all on a single screen.